Harnkal/Getting-and-Cleaning-Data_Assign/README.md

 Naming variables
 ----------------

-In this part, the code uses the variable names in the file features.txt to names all the variables gathared in the Selecting data section.
+In this part, the code uses the variable names in the file features.txt to name all the variables gathared in the Selecting data section.
 The only change made to the names contained in the features.txt file was the removal of the "()" from the end of the part that indicates the applied operations.
 ```R
 varNames <- as.character(features$V2[interestVars])
 varNames <- gsub("\\()", "", varNames)